Logo - Life.Understood.

 Personal Integrity & Ethical Boundaries

-Focus: inner alignment under external pressure.
+Focus: inner alignment under pressure.

 Mentorship & Generational Stewardship